Welcome to CPMP ADHD

 We aim to raise awareness and reduce the stigma surrounding ADHD, whilst providing a support network for parents and carers of children with ADHD in St Helens and the surrounding areas.

-Remember to check out our blog page for all our latest news.
+Check out our blog page for all our latest news.

 The Millennium Centre, Corporation St, Saint Helens, WA10 1HJ

-Group meetings are “adult only” time
+- Group meetings are “adult only” time

-share ideas, experiences and concerns
+- share ideas, experiences and concerns